 Yet, these doctrines are very powerful—but their power is somewhat “anonymous.”
-We may not always quite know who started them.
 We may not be able to point at the person who is responsible for them.
 We may not always even know what exactly it is that they stand for.
 We may not know where they came from.
 Sometimes they are only short-lived, but at all times they are fleeting—they just pop up, they come and go, although they leave some damage behind when they go.
 Even when they are short-lived, they can be quite destructive—and we may not even be aware of it.

 Table of Contents

-"A compelling critique of false ideas that disturb our minds even when we don’t even know they are infiltrating into them!
+"A compelling critique of false ideas that disturb our minds even when we don’t even know they are infiltrating us!

 — Ronda Chervin